 You don't have to maintain a supportive workplace culture all on your own.
-Team members who engage with one another in open dialogue about mental health will reduce stigma and foster a healthy workplace culture.
+In fact, employees supporting each other is a great indicator of a healthy workplace culture.
+Team members who engage in open dialogue about mental health will reduce stigma and foster a more resilient culture.

-Both you and members of your team should be equipped to offer support in conversation and also recognize when a co-worker needs additional support, such as professional care.
+Both you and members of your team should be equipped to offer support in conversation and also recognize when a co-worker needs professional care.

 - Encourage team members to check in with each other.
 In the same way that you check in regularly on your workers' mental health, encourage team members to do the same. - Involve your team in building a supportive culture.
-Involve them in making checkins a recurring feature of your workplace, identifying causes of workplace stress and solutions to address them, how to build team dynamics and what changes they'd like to see.
+Get their ideas for how to make check-ins a recurring feature of your workplace, identifying causes of workplace stress and solutions to address them, how to build team dynamics and what changes they'd like to see.
 Where possible, make those suggestions a reality. - Encourage team-building to foster connection.
 Team lunches, coffee meet-ups (in person or virtual) and group self-care activities create ways for people to connect personally, open up to each other about their challenges and feel a stronger attachment to their job. - Look out for warning signs.
 You and your teams should learn to recognize early signs of burnout, as well as more urgent signs of emotional distress like a troubling change in appearance, behavior and mood.
 These might show up at work as a drop in performance, being chronically late, social withdrawal, irritability, or difficulty concentrating.
-A conversation could be the first step to getting that person the help they need.

-- Offer mental health first aid.
+A concerned conversation could be the first step to getting that person the help they need. - Offer mental health first aid.
 Much like CPR for physical emergencies, low-cost training is available to instruct you or your team to recognize a mental health crisis and assist until professional help can be accessed. - Cultivate mental health allies.
 See if there is someone on your team willing to be an ally to their co-workers if they don't feel comfortable sharing their needs with you. - Share workplace resources.
 If you offer mental health benefits and employee assistance program (EAP) resources, promote them to your employees and make sure they know how to access care. - Share outside resources.
-Post and share national hotlines for 24/7 support, including the 988 Suicide & Crisis Lifeline, which offers 24-hour, toll-free, confidential support for people in distress.
+Post and share information such as national hotlines for 24/7 support, including the National Suicide Prevention Lifeline, which offers 24-hour, toll-free, confidential support for people in distress.